nxck2005/nxck2005/README.md

 - 🎓 **Education**: Pursuing a Bachelor's degree in Computer Science and Engineering.
 - 💻 **Programming Languages**: C/C++, Python, Java.
-- 🌱 **Currently Learning**: Rust, terminal emulation and TUI interfaces alongside my coursework.
+- 🌱 **Currently Learning**: Rust, JS, terminal emulation, and machine learning alongside my coursework.
 - 🚀 **Interests**: Low level design, machine learning.
 <!-- - 📫 **How to reach me**: You can email me at nxckmusicprod@gmail.com.-->
 Feel free to reach out for interesting projects.